web3engineering/x402-indexder-sol/README.md

 # Access via x402 Payments (in Solana network)

-Pay‑per‑query access to Solana transaction & token activity using the x402 protocol.
+Pay‑per‑query access to Solana transaction & token activity using the x402 protocol: swaps, mints, migrations and full historical trades.

 Payment is recieved in `USDC` (Solana chain)